srozemuller/IntuneAssistant/IntuneAssistant.Docs/docs/general/multi-user.md

 ### Steps to Add Users or Groups to the Service Principal

-1. **Navigate to Azure Active Directory**:
+1. **Navigate to Microsoft Entra ID**:
-    - Go to the Azure portal and open the **Azure Active Directory** blade.
+    - Go to the Azure portal (https://portal.azure.com) and search for **Microsoft Entra ID** or go to or Microsoft Entra admin center (https://entra.microsoft.com)
+    - Open the **enterprise applications** blade.
 2. **Locate the Service Principal**:
-    - Under **Enterprise Applications**, search for the Intune Assistant service principal.
+    - Under **Enterprise Applications**, search for the Intune Assistant and Intune Assistant API service principal.

 3. **Assign Users or Groups**:
     - Open the **Users and Groups** section.